 Mr. Maged is a Managing Director of Owl Rock Capital Partners LP and also serves as the Head of Underwriting and Portfolio Management for each of the Owl Rock Advisers and as Vice President of each of the BDCs and is a member of the Investment Committee of each of the BDCs.
 Prior to joining Owl Rock in 2016, Mr. Maged was Chief Financial Officer of Barkbox, Inc., a New York-based provider of pet-themed products and technology, from 2014 to 2015.
-Prior to that, Mr. Maged was a Managing Director with Goldman Sachs & Co. from 2007 until 2014.
+Prior to that, Mr. Maged was a Managing Director with Goldman Sachs & Co., from 2007 until 2014.
 At Goldman Sachs & Co., Mr. Maged held several leadership positions, including Chief Operating Officer of the investment bank's Global Credit Finance businesses, Co-Chair of the Credit Markets Capital Committee and a member of the Firmwide Capital Committee.
 Prior to assuming that role in 2011, Mr. Maged served as Chief Underwriting Officer for the Americas and oversaw the U.S. Bank Debt Portfolio Group and US Loan Negotiation Group.
-From mid-2007 to the end of 2008, Mr. Maged was Head of Bridge Finance Capital Markets.
-Prior to joining Goldman, Sachs & Co., Mr. Maged was Head of the Bridge Finance Group, where he coordinated the firm's High Yield Bridge Lending and Syndication business.
-Prior to joining Goldman, Sachs & Co, Mr. Maged was Head of the Bridge Finance Group at Credit Suisses and also worked in the Loan Capital Markets Group at Donaldson, Lufkin and Jenrette.
+From mid-2007 to the end of 2008, Mr. Maged was Head of Bridge Finance Capital Markets in the Americas Financing Group's Leveraged Finance Group, where he coordinated the firm's High Yield Bridge Lending and Syndication business.
+Prior to joining Goldman, Sachs & Co, Mr. Maged was Head of the Bridge Finance Group at Credit Suisse and also worked in the Loan Capital Markets Group at Donaldson, Lufkin and Jenrette.
 Upon DLJ's merger with Credit Suisse in 2000, Mr. Maged joined Credit Suisse's Syndicated Loan Group and, in 2003, founded its Bridge Finance Group.
-Earlier in his career, Mr. Maged was a member of the West Coast Sponsor Coverage Group at Credit Suisse's BA. from Vassar College and an M.B.A. from New York University Stern School of Business.
+Earlier in his career, Mr. Maged was a member of the West Coast Sponsor Coverage Group at Citigroup and the Derivatives Group at Republic National Bank, as well as a founding member of the Loan Syndication Group at Swiss Bank Corporation.
+Mr. Maged received a B.A. from Vassar College and an M.B.A. from New York University Stern School of Business.